Laura K. Hennessey

 Shylah Alfonso, Susan Foster, & Laura Hennessey, Aerotec Likely to Guide 9th Circ.
 On Aftermarket Issues, Law360 (Oct.
 18, 2016), https://www.law360.com/articles/851056/aerotec-likely-to-guide-9th-circ-on-aftermarket-issues.

 Laura Kaplan, One Merger, Two Agencies: Dual Review in the Breakdown of the AT&T/T-Mobile Merger and a Proposal for Reform, 53 B.C.
 L. Rev. 1571 (2012).

 Laura Kaplan, An Implicit Exemption, Implicitly Applied: Blurring the Line of Accommodation Between Labor Policy and Antitrust Law in Harris v.
 Safeway, 53 B.C.
 L. Rev. E. Supp.
 181 (2012).

 Professional Activities and Associations

-- Admitted to the Washington State bar.
-Massachusetts bar admission pending.
+- Admitted to the Massachusetts state bar and the Washington state bar.